HET Acknowledgments and Publication Policy

 The Hobby-Eberly Telescope Board of Directors approved the

-following update to the HET's Publication Policy in Fall
+following update to the HET's Publication Policy in October

 2023.
 All publications that include HET data are expected to